InvirganceDocumentation/convirgance-docs/docs/concepts.md

 tab-delimited, pipe-delimited, and even binary encodings.
 Additional formats can be plugged in using the `Input` and `Output` concepts thereby making Convirgance  a universal data processing platform.

-## Database Operations

-Handle database interactions with confidence.
-Atomic operations ensure your transactions succeed or fail cleanly, while batch processing keeps things fast.
-Streamlining any interaction that you make with any database, all without the overhead from your typical ORM.

-## Data Formats

-Convirgance will handle reading and writing from, JSON, JBIN, CSV, Delimited (Pipe, Comma, ...).
-And, if support doesn't exist we have you covered with our easily extendible I/O interfaces.